iRedlon/jparty/README.md

 ## [Patch Notes](documentation/patch-notes.md)

 ## Development
-Read the [overview](documentation/overview.md) for an overall description of the codebase.
-Refer to the [glossary](documentation/glossary.md) for detailed explanations of interal concepts
+Read the [overview](documentation/overview.md) for an overall description of the codebase

 ```
 -- install node modules in both projects